The Deadline for 2021/22 has now passed but please contact us if you are still interested as we may have some spaces available through clearing.

-The world’s only MA in Directing Circus
+The Masters Degree in Directing Circus Course

 Our MA in Directing Circus is the first of its kind in the world.
 The MA has been developed to address a recognised need across the global circus community to create and support a new kind of performance director – one who is aware of the possibilities and challenges of using circus techniques in an artistic context.